jacob5469/cs447/README.md

 ### Setup

-Instructions to standup a dev environment for both the API and Frontend can be found in the README.md under the api and frontend folders respectively
+Instructions to standup a dev environment for both the API and Frontend can be found in the README.md under the api and frontend folders respectively.
+Start by setting up the API and then setting up the frontend.
+It is required that the API be running alongside the frontend for the frontend to display any data at all.

 ### License